Pocket-Watch/PocketGen/README.md

 6. In **File name patterns** associate it with `*.tg`

 ### Neovim / Vim
-Source the syntax file editor command:
+Source the syntax file with the editor command:
 `:so res/pocketgen.vim`

-You cant also add it to your `vim.rc`/`init.lua` to source it automatically.
+You can also source it automatically by add it to your `vim.rc`/`init.lua`.